 To increase the accuracy of our results RIN values will be found for each sample, supplementary data from remaining samples will be added, quantified Hsp samples will be sequenced, and qPCR will be conducted using two additional genes (actin and GAPDH) to identify the most stable housekeeping gene.
 Added molecular data will increase the accuracy of our data providing further validity to our results.

 Acknowledgements

 This work was supported by the National Science Foundation, Division of Environmental Biology.
-We thank Nicholas Gotelli, Yainna Hernàiz-Hernàndez, and Katie Miller for laboratory assistance and manuscript suggestions.
+We thank Yainna Hernàiz-Hernàndez for technical assistance.

 Supplemental